kennytilton/ciWeb/README.md

 ````

 The only things to note here are:
  * functions such as `h1`, `div` and `input` and properties such as `margin` and `onclick` do their best to make ciWeb seem like HTML, said impersonation being one of ciWeb's prime design principles.
-Each function aping a tag returns a JS object corresponding to a DOM element, each DOm-related property becomes a property of the JS object whose value will be passed along to the DOM element;
+Each function aping a tag returns a JS object corresponding to a DOM element, and each DOM-related property becomes a property of the JS object whose value will be passed along to the DOM element;
  * the generic generator `tag` (called directly by the dedicated functions) is used to generate the `section` tag; and
  * the `kids` property and `cKids` function, mechanisms by which we will be able to build Web pages that change shape as the user works.
 No need to dig into those yet, but that is what they do.